ubermachine/AlgorithmsInJavascript/Sorting/README.md

 Sorting

 Sorting algorithms are used to put a list of elements in a certain order.

-Another term that is mostly heard with these sorting algorithms is Stable/Unstable algorithms Stable algorithms are those that do not move the position of repeated elements from their previous order.
+Another term that is mostly heard with these sorting algorithms is Stable/Unstable algorithms.
+Stable algorithms are those that do not move the position of repeated elements from their previous order.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Sorting_stability_playing_cards.svg/330px-Sorting_stability_playing_cards.svg.png)